New York University School of Law

 The New York University School of Law (NYU Law) is the law school of New York University, a private research university in New York City.

 Established in 1835, it was the first law school established in New York City and is the oldest extant law school in New York State and one of the oldest law schools in the United States.
 Located in Greenwich Village in Lower Manhattan, NYU Law grants J.D., LL.M., and J.S.D. degrees.

-In As of 2023, NYU Law's bar passage rate was 94.9%, the sixth-highest in the United States.
+As of 2025, NYU Law's first-time bar passage rate is 96.6 percent, with an ultimate bar passage rate of 99.2 percent.

 History

 New York University School of Law was founded in 1835, making it the oldest law school in New York City.
 It is also the oldest surviving law school in New York State and one of the oldest in the United States.
 The only law school in the state to precede it was a small institution conducted by Peter van Schaack in Kinderhook, New York, from 1785 to his death in 1832.
 Founded just four years after the establishment of New York University, NYU Law is also the university's oldest professional school.

 The school was founded by Benjamin Franklin Butler, the United States Attorney General, at the request of the Council of New York University.
 Butler submitted to the chancellor of the university, James M. Mathews, a "Plan for the organization of a law faculty in the University of the City of New York," which defined a three-year course of study.
 This plan was formally accepted by the university council on June 2, 1835, marking the inception of the school of law.
 Instruction began, and Butler was elected the school's first principal professor in March 1838.
 The curriculum he instituted was the first in the country to teach law using the "course method," which came to be adopted as the standard for legal education in the United States.

 NYU School of Law was one of the first law schools in the United States to admit women, beginning in 1890.
 The Metropolitan Law School was absorbed by NYU School of Law in 1895, and became its evening division.
 The law school began raising its standards for admission in the early 20th century.
 In 1924, it required that all students have had completed at least one year of undergraduate education or its equivalent.
 This was increased to two undergraduate years in 1926, in conformity with the American Bar Association's recommendation.

 The law school relocated to its present location of 40 Washington Square South in Greenwich Village in 1951, under the direction of its dean, Arthur T. Vanderbilt.
 That year, it also established the Root-Tilden-Kern Scholarship for public service.